 Advice on how to look after wild birds

-Many of us love to catch a glimpse of the birds that visit our gardens.
-They bring our outdoor spaces to life and are fascinating to watch, they improve your garden’s ecosystem and control pests for us.
+We all love to catch a glimpse of the birds that visit our gardens.
+Not only are they fascinating to watch, they improve your garden’s ecosystem and control pests for us.

-You can feed birds in your garden throughout the year though feeding becomes more important over winter and early spring.
+You can feed the birds in your garden throughout the year but feeding becomes even more important over winter and early spring.
 Birds' natural food may be scarce then and they need even more energy than normal in order to survive the cold weather.

 Winter is also the time of year when you might attract birds that are more difficult to spot in summer.
 Siskins, for example, make good use of garden bird feeders when food is hard to find in their woodland habitats.